Has anyone tried Clean Slate?

 Good work by Clean Slate developers I suppose.
 They certainly took their time though.
 Still, better late than never haha.

-Re: Has anyone tried Clean Slate?
+Has anyone tried Clean Slate? - Page 2 Empty Re: Has anyone tried Clean Slate?

-What do you suppose causes this?
-Is it some kind of heuristic analysis that triggers anti-executable?ssj100 wrote:"WYH Disk killer" - PASSED.
+ssj100 wrote:"WYH Disk killer" - PASSED.
 I'm not able to even run it, even though execution control is disabled.

 Don't like the sound of that...